 Park hours are modified from sunrise to sunset with a maximum capacity of 50 at amenities like pavilions, basketball courts, sand volleyball courts, playgrounds, skate parks, and ball fields.
 The maximum capacity at dog parks will remain 25.
 Park patrons should comply with the posted guidelines.
 Learn more about guidelines and openings.

 Parks and Recreation aquatic centers

-- Reservations can be made one day in advance at GwinnettParks.com Leisure Play Pool Time or by calling the facility for Lap/Exercise Swim Time
+Reservations can be made one day in advance at GwinnettParks.com for Leisure Play Pool Time or call the facility for Lap/Exercise Swim Time.

 - 11:00am – 2:00pm or 3:00pm – 6:00pm

 - Gwinnett resident admissions are $4.25; non-Gwinnett resident fees are double ($8.50)

 - Bethesda Park Aquatic Center, Bogan Park Aquatic Center, Collins Hill Park Aquatic Center, Mountain Park Aquatic Center, and West Gwinnett Park Aquatic Center